polkascan/py-substrate-metadata-docs/docs/calamari/assetmanager.md

 ### register_asset
 Register a new asset in the asset manager.

-* `origin`: Caller of this extrinsic, the access control is specified by `ForceOrigin`.
+* `origin`: Caller of this extrinsic, the access control is specified by `ModifierOrigin`.
 * `location`: Location of the asset.
 * `metadata`: Asset metadata.
 * `min_balance`: Minimum balance to keep an account alive, used in conjunction with `is_sufficient`.